anna-rose-004/Paint-and-Play/README.md

 ---
 👶 Overview
 -
-ColorPlay is a web-based painting game created with a focus on inclusive design and accessibility.
+Paint and Play is a web-based painting game created with a focus on inclusive design and accessibility.
 Children of all abilities, including those with cognitive, motor, or sensory impairments, can learn colors, recognize numbers, and enjoy creative play—all at their own pace.

 With a fun, interactive interface and rewarding feedback (audio + animations), ColorPlay turns color learning into a celebration.